 For quantity figure about 6-8 ounces per person in terms of raw weight.
 You’ll often find two tenderloins packaged together.
 This works well if you are cooking for four people or enjoy leftovers.
 Thinly sliced pork tenderloin makes a great sandwich the next day.

-Get Ready to Roast
+Get Ready to Roast – Prep Work

 In terms of cooking technique, I coat the tenderloin with salt, pepper and Penzeys granulated garlic, rub with a little olive oil, sear in a hot sauté pan, then finish in a 425 oven for 6-8 minutes or until it reaches 140-145 degrees.
 Test the internal temperature with a digital thermometer (like a Thermapen).
 The temperature will rise a few more degrees after the meat is pulled from the oven as it is resting.
 That’s all it takes.
 Easy and fast.
 If you cover a rimmed baking sheet with foil, you don’t even have to wash the pan.

-How To Trim The Silverskin
+Trim the Silverskin